-Nigeria Institute of Social and Economic Research, Nigeria
+Nigeria Institute of Social and Economic Research

-Abstract- Development has long been a catch-all phrase and it now seems that everybody has something to say on the subject.
+Received: 16 December 2013 Accepted: 2 January 2014 Published: 15 January 2014 to say on the subject.
 It is indeed crucial to know what one is talking about, if only to allow for the differentiation of development from economic growth with which it is equated all too often.
 In point of fact, it is believed that the apparent failure of the development project can be attributed to precisely this misunderstanding surrounding the notion of development itself.